 Can my Dean or Department Head submit a proposal on my behalf?

 It depends on the department and college requirements.
 If such an arrangement is required or permitted, it is recommended the Principal Investigator provide the Head or Dean with written or emailed approval to submit the proposal under the PI's name.
 Make sure to CC OSP on the email or provide a copy of the written approval.

 What forms are required by CMU in order to submit a proposal?

-The University currently utilizes the Sponsored Programs Exchange system to obtain information about your project.
-You should submit a SPEX routing sheet which requires the signature of your Department Head and Dean as well as any Co-Investigators and his or her Department Head and Dean.
-Once all parties have signed off, the proposal should be routed to OSP.
-If you need access to the SPEX system, please contact the SPARCS Help Desk.
+The University currently utilizes the Sponsored Programs and Research Compliance System (SPARCS) to obtain information about your project.
+You should submit a SPARCS Funding Proposal which requires the approval of the submitting department.
+Once approved, the proposal should be routed to OSP.
+If you need access to the SPARCS system, please contact the SPARCS Help Desk.